Jonathan Boyarin

-Jonathan Aaron Boyarin (יונתן אהרן בוירין; born September 16, 1956) is an American anthropologist whose work centers on Jewish communities and on the dynamics of Jewish culture, memory and identity.
-Born in Neptune, New Jersey, he is married and has two sons.
+Jonathan Aaron Boyarin (יונתן אהרן באָיאַרין; born September 16, 1956) is an American anthropologist whose work centers on Jewish communities and on the dynamics of Jewish culture, memory and identity.
+Born in Neptune, New Jersey, he is married and has two sons, Jonah and Yeshaya.
 In 2013, he was appointed Thomas and Diann Mann Professor of Modern Jewish Studies, Departments of Anthropology and Near Eastern Studies, Cornell University.

+He is married to critical geographer Elissa Sampson.

 His brother, Daniel Boyarin, is also a well-known scholar, and the two have written together.

 Career

 Boyarin was educated at Reed College, the New School for Social Research, and the Uriel Weinreich Program in Yiddish Language, before earning his doctoral degree in anthropology at the New School for Social Research.
 In 1998, fourteen years after receiving his Ph.D., Boyarin received his J.D. at Yale Law School.
 He has taught at Cornell University, Ecole des Hautes Etudes en Sciences Sociales, University of North Carolina-Chapel Hill, University of Kansas, Dartmouth College, and The New School.
 He is the founding co-editor of the journal Critical Research on Religion.
 In 2016, Boyarin was elected a Fellow of the Academy for Jewish Research (AAJR).